-- 2.2 The project team roles and responsibilities should be detailed for each role.
-A date and signature must be provided to ensure acceptance of responsibility. - 2.3 All operatives involved in the construction phase, will be made aware of the CEMP and the need to implement it prior to them starting work on Site.
+- 2.2 The project team roles and responsibilities would also be detailed for each role.
+A date and signature would be needed to ensure acceptance of responsibility. - 2.3 All operatives involved in the construction phase, will be made aware of the CEMP and the need to implement it prior to them starting work on Site.
 The Principal Contractor's Site Manager will manage the implementation of the CEMP and its content will be communicated to all operatives during the induction and regular toolbox talks by the Site management team.
-The CEMP will be signed by key staff to ensure they have read and understood the details and responsibilities.